RZajacc/EcoSphere/server/README.md

 # Server

 It is a REST application that serves connection with a PostgreSQL database.
-At this moment it doesnt use any external file storage (although im planning S3), or authentication (JWT planned).
+At this moment it uses JWT for authenticating user together with passport, and stores images on google cloud storage.
+Deploymend is also planned with GCP.
 To make it run properly please follow the instructions below.

 ### Project requirements: